05.21.10

 EdenFantasys is a huge presence in the world of online sex shops.
 But ubiquity does not equal goodness, and behind the glossy (and nauseating pink and green) exterior, there lies an unethical group of people who have broken the law in order to push EdenFantasys to the top, and a “community” that rewards sugarcoating and shuns criticism.

-There are so many ways to overlook all the bullshit that EdenFantasys has pulled in the past.
+It’s easy to overlook all the bullshit that EdenFantasys has pulled.
 I know this because I did it myself.
-I knew that EF was rude to Essin’ Em and refused to pay AAG, but I stayed because EF has great selection, awesome searching features, and an active forum.
+I knew that EF had burned several bloggers circa 2008, but I stayed because EF has great selection, awesome searching features, and an active forum1.
 I stayed because I enjoyed reading reviews, both the awesome ones and the terrible ones.
 And, selfishly, I stayed because I figured they couldn’t do anything to me.
 I didn’t work for them, so it wasn’t like they could fire me or deprive me of money.

 EdenFantasys has invested a staggering amount of time and money to develop and implement a technology platform that actively denies others the courtesy of link reciprocity, a courtesy on which the ethical Internet is based.
 Taking willful and self-serving advantage of those not technically savvy is a form of inexcusable oppression . . .